jeweled-fox/jeweled-fox/README.md

-## Welcome to my profile!
+## ☕ welcome! ☕
-There's a lot of miscellaneous stuff in here, some (most) repositories might be unmaintained.
+My pet projects live here!
+Expect some (most) to be unmaintaned